 What is the treatment for tapeworms?

-The deworming medication called an anthelmintic may be given as a tablet or an injection.
-After treatment, the tapeworm dies and is usually digested within the intestine, so worm segments don't usually pass into the stool.
-Side effects, such as vomiting and diarrhea, are rarely reported with the newer tapeworm medications.
+A deworming medication called an anthelmintic may be given as a tablet or an injection.
+After treatment, the tapeworm dies and is usually digested within the intestine, so worm segments do not usually pass into the stool.
+Side effects, such as vomiting and diarrhea, are rarely reported with newer tapeworm medications.
 A variety of products are available to treat tapeworms in cats, but they are not all equally effective.
 The most effective worming products are only available by prescription from a licensed veterinarian.

-If the cat lives in a flea-infested environment, tapeworm infection can reoccur within a few weeks, so flea control is the cornerstone of preventing Dipylidium caninum infection.
-Flea control products are becoming more effective and convenient to use.
-Depending on the type of product you use and the presence of other pets in your home, you may also need to treat your house and yard for fleas (for further information see the handout “Flea Control in Cats”).
-With some newer products, environmental control of fleas may not be needed.
-Circumstances vary, however, so be sure to talk to your veterinarian.
+If the cat lives in a flea-infested environment, tapeworm infection can reoccur within a few weeks, so flea control is the cornerstone of the management and prevention of tapeworm infection.
+Flea control products are convenient to use.
+Depending on the type of product and the presence of other pets in your home, you may also need to treat your house and yard for fleas (for further information see the handout “Flea Control in Cats”).
+With some newer products, environmental flea control may not be needed.

 What is the prognosis?

 The other common tapeworms that can infect a cat are members of a group called Taenia.
 The intermediate hosts of these tapeworms are mice, birds, and rabbits.
 Cats acquire Taenia infestations by eating an infected host.
 Tapeworm medications are highly effective at eliminating these parasites.
-However, if your cat continues to eats prey, re-infection can occur with passage of tapeworm segments in six to eight weeks.
+However, if your cat continues to hunt and eat prey, reinfection can occur with the passage of tapeworm segments in six to eight weeks.
 In cats that hunt frequently, regular deworming is recommended.

-Another less common group of tapeworms called Echinococcus is of increasing concern as a threat to human health.
-These tapeworms cause serious, potentially fatal, disease when humans become infected.
+Another, less common, group of tapeworms called Echinococcus is of increasing concern as a threat to human health.
+These tapeworms cause serious, potentially fatal diseases when humans become infected.
 Infection with this parasite is harder to diagnose than Dipylidium because the segments are small and not readily seen.
-Trappers and hunters in the north central United States and south central Canada may be at increased risk for infection with this worm when strict hygiene is not practiced.
-Foxes, coyotes, and the wild rodents upon which they prey are important in the life cycle of this parasite.
+Trappers and hunters in the north-central United States and south-central Canada may be at increased risk for infection with this worm when strict hygiene is not practiced.
+Foxes, coyotes, and the wild rodents upon which they prey are important in the lifecycle of this parasite.